stackblitz/docs/README.md

 4. You will be redirected to a GitHub PR template page prepared for you to submit a PR.

-### Developing with StackBlitz Codeflow
+### Developing with StackBlitz
-Use StackBlitz Codeflow for bigger content updates.
-Codeflow will spin up the entire dev environment with a running dev server.
-When using Codeflow, please remember to commit and push your changes frequently.
+Use StackBlitz for bigger content updates.
+StackBlitz will spin up the entire dev environment with a running dev server.
+When using StackBlitz, please remember to commit and push your changes frequently.

 To access it, [click this button](https://stackblitz.com/~/github.com/stackblitz/docs).